 Amy’s Ice Creams’ workforce is made up primarily of millennials, most of which are seasonal employees.
-It’s important to founder Amy Simmons to engage these employees during their short time with the company in order to make a lasting impact on their futures, as well as the success of the business.
-Amy’s Ice Creams, a long-time Great Game of Business practitioner, uses fun, fast paced and positive company-wide huddle rallies as one way to educate and engage their employees.
+In the short time these younger workers are with Amy's, this Great Game All-Star company maximizes engagement in order to make a lasting impact on employees' futures, as well as the success of the business.

 "Millennials overwhelmingly look to connect their

 work with something larger and meaningful

 Sharing the numbers alone is not enough.
 Take the time in this Huddle to teach nuggets of what the numbers mean and the story behind them.

 - Amy’s Lesson Learned: When Kim Jordan, CEO of New Belgium Brewing Co., spoke at the 2012 Gathering of Games she sent a powerful message out to the crowd: “Repeat!
 Repeat!
 Repeat!”
 No matter what rally it is, we always repeat the basics of the numbers, the financial statements and the rules of The Game.

 We all have different learning styles and we provide our visual learners with charts, graphs, financial statements, videos and more.
 We try to make an interesting story using data to help explain what the numbers truly mean to our young workforce.

 - Amy’s Lesson Learned: To increase comprehension, we started using a pie metaphor when explaining the profit and loss statement.
 Our slideshow shows how a pie is divided up between labor, cost of goods, other operating expenses and net income.
 One of the best responses was, “Looks like we need to bake a bigger pie!”
 Yes!